-We collect and process personal data for the purposes of the following Quidco Services:
+We collect and process data that relates to you (called "perosnal data") for the purposes of the following Quidco Services:

 We collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows:

 We also collect, use and share Aggregated Data such as statistical or demographic data.
 Aggregated Data may be derived from your personal data but is put together in an aggregated and anonymous manner (so that your identity and personal data are not accessible) and does not constitute personal data for legal purposes.
 For example, we may aggregate your Usage and Transaction Data and (a) use it for internal management purposes, and (b) share it with current or prospective retailers.
 This type of information includes, for example, usage of an Account Holder's Cashback Payout Method, including the types of product that the individual Account Holder purchases, the value of those purchases and the web, app, instore or other channels through which the purchases are made.

 We use different methods to collect data from and about you including through:

 These are the legal bases we have for holding and processing your personal data: